 Site Code Site Name Relationship to Strategy Provisions QIs/ SCIs Sensitive to Disturbance 2299 River Boyne And River Blackwater SAC Within study area; Site overlapped by enhancements of the N2/M2 national route inclusive of a bypass of Slane.
-Otter, Atlantic Salmon, River Lamprey 4015 Rogerstown Estuary SPA Within study area; Site overlapped by the DART Expansion Programme Wintering wildfowl and waders 4025 Broadmeadow/Swords Estuary SPA Within study area; Site overlapped by the DART Expansion Programme Wintering wildfowl and waders 4158 River Nanny Estuary and Shore SPA Within study area; Site overlapped by the DART Expansion Programme Wintering wildfowl and waders 4232 River Boyne and River Blackwater SPA Within study area; Site overlapped by enhancements of the N2/M2 national route inclusive of a bypass of Slane.
+Otter, Atlantic Salmon, River Lamprey 4015 Rogerstown Estuary SPA Within study area; Site overlapped by the DART Expansion Programme & Greenway of GDA Dublin Cycle Network.
+Wintering wildfowl and waders 4025 Broadmeadow/Swords Estuary SPA Within study area; Site overlapped by the DART Expansion Programme & Greenway of GDA Dublin Cycle Network.
+Wintering wildfowl and waders 4158 River Nanny Estuary and Shore SPA Within study area; Site overlapped by the DART Expansion Programme Wintering wildfowl and waders 4232 River Boyne and River Blackwater SPA Within study area; Site overlapped by enhancements of the N2/M2 national route inclusive of a bypass of Slane.
 Kingfisher

 The significance of disturbance at each of these sites will be assessed by lower level Appropriate Assessment to be undertaken on the relevant scheme.
 Similarly, other European sites may be vulnerable to disturbance from other projects provided for by the Strategy.
 The potential for disturbance in relation to these projects will depend on the final location and design chosen for relevant projects.
 Appropriate Assessment at the project level will further examine potential impacts.